 With the support of their parents, the Sanchez-Brothers began to transform the former trattoria into something spectacular.
 Focusing on seasonality and questioning everything, this young, formidable duo were named “two little geniuses” by Gordon Ramsay.

-In 2009, the self taught chefs gained a coveted Michelin star and 4AA rosettes followed a few years later.
-In 2012 Jonray and Peter decided to focus on one set menu at Casamia which, along with the restaurant’s decor, changes once a season.
+In 2009, the self taught chefs gained a coveted Michelin star and 5AA rosettes arrived this year.
+In 2012 Jonray and Peter decided to focus on one set menu at Casamia which, along with the restaurant's decor, changes once a season.
 This menu aims to showcase the incredible produce available in that particular season, taking influence from the people they meet and places they’ve visited.

-Last year, after celebrating Casamia’s 15th birthday, the family made the exciting decision to move location to central Bristol, to The General Hospital where they will open on Friday 15th January 2016.
+Last year, after celebrating Casamia's 15th birthday, the family made the exciting decision to move location to central Bristol, to The General Hospital where they opened on Friday 15th January 2016.
 Working closely with the wonderful team at City and Country Jonray and Peter’s dreams have become a reality.